Duimon/Gallery-Guides/docs/_posts/2021-09-28-Install-with-Git-Duimon-Mega-Bezel.md

 To that end our presets are using relative paths to the assets, and absolute paths to the Mega Bezel base presets.

-It should be noted that this is not a requirement.
+It should be noted that the Mega Bezel Community folder is not a requirement.
 As long as each of our work remains in it's distributed folder, the folder can reside anywhere under the Retroarch root path.

 The following instructions assume a Mega Bezel Community folder.